 - Fuel cell technique

 The most important catalyst used for reforming of methanol

 Side products like dimethyl ether formed during the reaction affect the thermodynamic equilibrium of methanol and water composition.
 By the experimental data, 220-250oC is optimal operating temperature for the process at the pressure ranging from 5 to 25 atm.
 Main compounds that affect the conversion are methane and carbon soot.

 Scientific conclusion on the rate of reaction of hydrogen generation from methanol:

 We need a process technology that has the capability of producing higher H2.
 Based on steam reforming, autothermal and partial oxidation technology main reactions that occur in a reactor are:

 - Dimethyl ether formation/ Dehydration of methanol to Dimethyl ether

 - Methanol splitting

 Kinetics of methanol decomposition is very important to design the reactor to obtain optimum conversion.
-Based on choice of the catalyst one of the four reactions proceeds further than others.
+Based on the choice of the catalyst one of the four reactions proceeds further than others.
 The output of the reactor depends on the selection of catalyst, temperature and pressure of the reaction.
 The rate constant depends on reactor operating temperature and on activation energy.
-Dimethyl ether formation and water gas a shift reactions have positive activation energy where as methanol decomposition and steam reforming of methane reactions are have negative values.
+Dimethyl ether formation and water gas shift reactions have positive activation energy whereas methanol decomposition and steam reforming of methane reactions have negative values.